allegheny-college-cmpsc-101-spring-2024/debugging-functions-starter/writing/reflection.md

 TODO: Write one paragraph as a complete response to this question.

-### Compare and contrast the use of Pytest and the "tests" in these programs
+### How are the tests in this assignment different from the tests in fibonacci or integer squaring?

 TODO: Write one paragraph as a complete response to this question.